mkordas/tips-on-agile/presentation/08-wip.md

 ## Work in Progress Limit

+>Multitasking is the opportunity to screw up more than one thing at a time.
+>>Unknown

 WIP is maximum amount of work items a given phase or the whole workflow can hold at once.
 These phases could be represented by a column or a cell on the board.